 \section{Analysis}

-Our RASP model of a Transformer Encoder Decoder, without tree-based or recursive aspects scored 100\% in semantic exact match accuracy on the \citep{Wu2023} test set (n=3000), and on the generalization data scored 100\% in all but one category (see above) without explicit rules in the RASP program to handle them.
-This includes 100\% semantic exact match accuracy on the prepositional phrase recursion and sentential complement recursion generalization splits up to depth 12 (n=1000 examples each), without any hardcoded prepositional phrase or sentential complement expansion shortcuts added\footnote{\begin{footnotesize}a single rule applies to all depths; the only limit on length generalization is the RASP interpreter and a simple to extend positional encoding which only handles sentences up to a limit \end{footnotesize}}.
-The RASP program only made a significant number of errors on obj\_pp\_to\_subj\_pp which scored only 92.20\% Semantic Exact Match (95\% confidence interval (Beta dist / Clopper-Pearson): 90.36\% to 93.79\%) Semantic Exact Match accuracy, much better than \citep{Wu2023} baseline Encoder-Decoder Transformers which only scored 19.7\% +/- 6.1\% Semantic Exact Match (sample mean +/- std) with 95\% confidence interval for the sample mean with n=20 of 17.0\% to 22.4\% (n=20 separately trained models with different random seeds for weight initialization and training data ordering; n=1000 examples used to test each of the n=20 models). \textbf{Thus, we demonstrated by construction using the Restricted Access Sequence Processing language which can be compiled to concrete Transformer weights that theoretically a Transformer Encoder-Decoder can solve the COGS input to ReCOGS\_pos logical form translation in a systematic, compositional, and length generalizing way.}
+Our RASP model of a Transformer Encoder-Decoder (EncDec), without using tree-structured representations (nor recursive tree-structured rules like `np\_det pp np -> np\_pp -> np`) attains near perfect scores on the (Re)COGS generalization splits, even the structural generalizations (Tables \ref{results-table} and \ref{rasp-for-cogs-results-table}).
+This includes prepositional phrase recursion and sentential complement recursion generalization splits up to depth 12 based on rules that can be derived from the depth 2 training examples, without any hardcoded prepositional phrase or sentential complement expansion shortcuts added\footnote{\begin{footnotesize}a single rule applies to all depths; the only limit on length generalization is the RASP interpreter and a simple to extend positional encoding which only handles sentences up to a limit\end{footnotesize}}.

+\textbf{Thus, we demonstrated by construction using the Restricted Access Sequence Processing language which can be compiled to concrete Transformer weights that theoretically a Transformer EncDec can solve the COGS input to COGS/ReCOGS\_pos logical form translation in a systematic, compositional, and length generalizing way.}

-Recall we found a single flat pattern matching rule we originally added to fit training examples, to ignore "pp det common\_noun" and "pp proper\_noun" when matching nouns for the agent, theme, recipient right indices, was sufficient to avoid structural generalization errors due to pp modification in novel positions.
+Recall we found a single flat masking rule we originally added to fit center embedded pp training examples, to ignore "pp det common\_noun" and "pp proper\_noun" when matching nouns for the agent, theme, recipient right indices, was sufficient to avoid structural generalization errors due to pp modification in novel positions.